marcojanssen/vagrant-puppet-jenkins/README.md

 [default] Waiting for VM to boot.
 This can take a few minutes.
 ```

-If you see puppet running & finishing succesfully (just tried it it works) you are good to go and you should be able to access jenkins on 192:168:2:200:8080
+If you see puppet running & finishing succesfully, you are good to go and you should be able to access jenkins on 192:168:2:200:8080
 ``` bash
 [default] Running provisioner: puppet...
 Running Puppet with default.pp...